hpsg2022/hpsg2022/ws.md

 ## Workshop on Computational Linguistics on East Asian Languages

-A one-day workshop on Computational Linguistics on East Asian Languages will be held as an *online event* on 31 July 2022, in conjunction with The 29th International Conference on Head-driven Phrase Structure Grammar (29-30 July 2022).
+A one-day workshop on Computational Linguistics on East Asian Languages will be held as an **online event** on 31 July 2022, in conjunction with the 29th International Conference on Head-driven Phrase Structure Grammar (29-30 July 2022).

-The aim of the workshop is to promote interdisciplinary and cross-language discussion on approaches to linguistic analyses using computational techniques (broadly construed), with a focus on East Asian Languages.
+The aim of the workshop is to promote interdisciplinary and cross-language discussion on approaches to linguistic analyses using computational techniques (broadly construed), with a focus on East Asian languages.
 We strongly encourage researchers from outside the HPSG framework to submit.

 Possible topics include, but are not limited to syntactic/semantic